The Effectiveness of Ozone Generators on Mold, Mycotoxins, Fragrance, and Smoke

 - Some people found it useful to shock a room or tent and to “flash” belongings before any mold toxins could take hold.

-- Smell removed from funky smelling fabric (towel that had a smell that washing would not remove).
+- Smell removed from funky-smelling fabric (a towel that had a smell that washing would not remove).

-- This is very useful if the fragrance and smoke smell are your big concerns.
-Go low and slow on fragrance, cleaning product residue and smoke until you start to see a difference.
+- This is very useful if fragrance and especially smoke smell are your big concerns.
+It’s better to go low and slow on fragrance, cleaning product residue, and smoke until you start to see a difference.

 You have to be sure you are using it safely and understand the limitations.

-Do not be in the same room as ozone gas, ever, for any amount of time and make sure you understand the risks of oxidization of materials.
+Do not be in the same room as ozone gas, ever, for any amount of time, and make sure you understand the risks of oxidation of materials.
+I would not risk this again.

 How to Use Ozone Safely